houshuang/blog/content/posts/2008-02-16-is-chinese-the-new-french.md

 title: Is Chinese the new French?
 created_at: 2008-02-16 00:00:00 -0500
 kind: article
-tags:
+tags: asia, china, languages, politics
-- asia
-- china
-- languages
-- politics
 ---

 Although it was Eurocentric, I like to think back at the time when all